kartoza/GeoHosting/docs/src/products/g3w/guide.md

 7. Click the **Save** button.

-Once successfully published, the project will appear in the **WebGIS services list** under the Cartographic Group.
+Once successfully published, the project will appear in the **WebGIS services list** under the `G3W Tutorial Group`.
 You can click the **View Map** icon to launch and explore the live WebGIS.

 <br>